wotakumoe/wotaku/docs/guides/music/echo.md

 ## Other guides

+### Blacklisting folder
+Echo scans all your music folders and displays them in the :material-symbols-files-outline: **Offline** extension.
+If you want to exclude a folder, go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-stream-rounded: **Extension** -> :material-symbols-files-outline: **Offline** and tap **Blacklist Folders**.
+Then, select the folders you don’t want Echo to scan.

 ### Changing lyrics provider
 Echo supports multiple lyrics providers.
 You can select your preferred provider from the player.
 - Play a song and click on **Lyrics**.